What happened during UK lockdown?

 - When excavating follow Health and Safety Guide No. 47 (HSG47) to avoid danger from underground services.
 Our HSG47 blog explains this guidance in full, but in summary it provides information on how to prevent utility strikes.
 The guidance covers identifying and managing the dangers, planning the work, locating, identifying & marking underground services and safe excavation.

 - Always remember that not all underground utilities are managed by the incumbent GDNs and DNOs.
 When getting utility plans/reports for your site make sure the Independent Gas Transporters and Independent Distribution Network Operators who own and operate significant infrastructure across the country have also been checked.

 Premier Energy has been around for over 25 years, working on small housing developments, large mixed-used city centre developments and large infrastructure projects.
-This means we have developed a network of contacts and unparalleled knowledge and experience of the utility industry.
-Our utility search and constraints reports are comprehensive, and we use our experience to assess the utility risks and present the information in a user-friendly and easily accessible way.
+We have developed a network of contacts and have unparalleled knowledge and experience of the utility industry.
+Our utility search and constraints reports are comprehensive, and we use our experience to assess the utility risks and present the information in a user-friendly and accessible way.